gifale95/BERG/source/tutorials/Adding_New_Models_to_Nest.rst

                 raise InvalidParameterError(
                     f"Subject must be one of {self.VALID_SUBJECTS}, got {self.subject}"
                 )

+            # For selection Paramter if available
+            if self.selection is not None:
+                # Validate selection keys
+                validate_selection_keys(self.selection, self.SELECTION_KEYS)

+                # Individual validations (example of ROIs)
+                if "roi" in self.selection:
+                    self.roi = validate_roi(
+                        self.selection["roi"], self.VALID_ROIS
+                    )
+            # Ensure selection is provided
+            else:
+                raise InvalidParameterError("Parameter 'selection' is required but was not provided")

             # Add any other parameter validation here

 3.3: Loading the Model
 ----------------------